Move to Northern Ireland: for its vibrant food & culture

 Thriving Arts & Music Scene

 Anyone who has ever been to Northern Ireland will recall that our country is steeped in culture and history – and there really is something for everyone.
 If you have fond memories of listening to Cool FM while cruising through country hills, you’ll be thrilled to know that Northern Ireland’s music scene is still thriving.
-In 2021, Belfast earned the prestigious title of UNESCO City of Music.
-It joins Liverpool and Glasgow – the only two other UK cities to receive the highly coveted award.
+In 2021, Belfast earned the prestigious title of UNESCO City of Music It joins Liverpool and Glasgow – the only two other UK cities to receive the highly coveted award.
 UNESCO status recognises the city’s rich musical heritage, and the importance music has on its future.
 Snow Patrol’s Gary Lightbody and Emmy-nominated composer Hannah Peel have been appointed as the city’s music patrons.

-Not only a success in the charts with the likes of than Van Morrison and The Undertones, if undiscovered hits are more up your street then Northern Ireland offers a dynamic independent music scene.
+Not only a success in the charts with the likes of than Van Morrison and The Undertones, if undiscovered hits are more up your street, then Northern Ireland offers a dynamic independent music scene.
 Derry musician SOAK represented Northern Ireland at the UK Independent Venue week 2022 – a festival that celebrates the spirit of independence and the culture of live music.

 For book lovers - in literature, the gender gap is closing.
 Male voices have always been celebrated in literature and poetry, but now – for the first time ever – female voices are just as popular as their male counterparts.
+Belfast-born Anna Burns has received great success with her third novel Milkman, winning the 2018 Booker Prize, the 2019 Orwell Prize for political fiction, and the 2020 International Dublin Literary Award.
+Local author Jan Carson also recently returned with her second novel, ‘The Rapture' at the start of January.
+This story, set in Northern Ireland in 1993, is posited as a dark supernatural mystery and has been highly anticipated following the critical acclaim of her 2014 novel ‘Malcolm Orange Disappears’.

-Northern Ireland continues to prioritise art and culture over the coming years.
+Encouragingly, Northern Ireland continues to prioritise art and culture over the coming years.
 A new five-year blueprint has been developed for NI’s art and cultural organisations sector.
 The initiative aims to build long-term financial strength within the sector, so the arts continue to flourish.

 Bustling Social Scene

 For many, a thriving nightlife is a key consideration when relocating.
 Northern Ireland is famed for its lively pubs and vibrant nightclub scene, both in its capital city and its smaller coastal towns too.
 Portrush was named as one of the top 15 best Irish towns for nightlife in 2020.
 Unsurprisingly, Belfast’s Kelly’s Cellars and Derry’s Blackbird were named among the best bars in the UK.
+If you want some more inspiration, discover The Telegraph’s 10 must-visit pubs in Northern Ireland.

 Northern Ireland is a fantastic destination for movers, shakers and relocators.
 The region is a cultural tapestry boasting a thriving arts & entertainment scene, lively pubs, and delectable cuisine – all wrapped up in a warm, inclusive environment.
 It’s a thriving social hub with competitive prices and a rich cultural scene, making NI an enviable location to live.
 If you’re thinking of moving and putting down roots, look no further than Northern Ireland.